MrNothing/AI-Blocks/README.md

 ![script view](sc2.png)

-Variables are parsed from python scripts can be edited from the AI-Blocs properties panel.
+Variables are parsed from python scripts and can be edited from the AI-Blocs properties panel.

 ![script view](sc3.png)

 ### Download

-All releases can be *here: * https://github.com/MrNothing/AI-Blocks/releases/
+All releases can be found here: https://github.com/MrNothing/AI-Blocks/releases/

 ### License